By Daniel Bernzweig

 Antique bottle digging and collecting is gaining widespread popularity-probably because of the high likelihood of locating bottles with an understanding of where to dig.
-Since there has been so much urban development over past centuries, there are endless masked digging sites to unearth.
+Since there has been so much urban development over the past centuries, there are endless masked digging sites to unearth.
 There is a big market for old bottles and jars in good condition-collectors are known to pay hundreds or even thousands of dollars for rare specimens.
 What makes an old bottle worth money?
-Unusual shapes, colors or artistic designs are the most sought after.
+Unusual shapes, colors, or artistic designs are the most sought after.
 Embossing makes a bottle particularly attractive.
 In this process, raised letters or designs were manufactured into the glass to advertise the product.
-Until paper labeling began in the 1890’s, embossing was used to signify bottle contents.
+Until paper labeling began in the 1890s, embossing was used to signify bottle contents.

 What Type of Metal Detector is Best for Bottle Digging?

 While metal detectors will not locate bottles directly, they will lead you to the best place to start digging on a site.
-A metal detector will help you locate the bits and pieces of metal trash and relics that are common on old dump sites.
+A metal detector will help you locate the bits and pieces of metal trash and relics that are common on old dump sites that you are hunting.
 Your trail of recoveries will assist you in quickly mapping out your site.
-A deep-penetrating metal detector with a large search coil is your best bet for uncovering a dump site.
+A deep-penetrating metal detector with a large search coil is your best bet for uncovering a dumpsite.
 Large search coils can detect larger objects and detect them at greater depths.
-In many parts of the country with high ground mineralization you will want to select a metal detector that has a ground balance control.
+In many parts of the country with high ground mineralization, you will want to select a metal detector with ground balance control.